 You’re going to be standing up at some point juggling wine and some nibblies, so a crossbody bag is ideal.
 Or, you can wear a cute body purse.
-There are some really cute ones out there these days.
+There are some adorable ones out there these days.

 Can you Wear Shorts to a Winery?
-That’s a good question, and the answer is if it is going to be hot, yes, but you’ll and feel better in a shorts outfit looks pulled together in a stylish way.
+That’s a good question, and the answer is if it will be hot, yes, but you’ll and feel better in a shorts outfit that looks pulled together stylishly.
 There’s a big difference between wearing a cute pair of tie waist shorts with a pretty eyelet top and fab accessories versus wearing a utilitarian pair of hiking shorts, a plain old tee, and running shoes.
 Keep it classy.

 6. Don’t Forget a Hat and Sunglasses

 It’s sunny and hot in wine country into the ’80s during the day, and if you are going to be outside, you may want to think about bringing along a cute sunhat.
 Sunglasses are a must, and please don’t forget the sunscreen!

 When nighttime arrives in wine country, you might be in for a surprise as temperatures vary and can suddenly drop.
 A light jacket, sweater, or wrap is perfect for taking the chilly edge off, especially if you are dining outside.
 Also, some wine tastings are held in cellars or caves where the temperature can get down to 55 degrees, so a layering piece comes in handy here too.